 Changes inside the cabin include newly available white and soft leather upholstery.
 A new TFT multi-information display is now standard in the center meter cluster.

 The Aqua remains a strong seller in Japan with a monthly sales target of 10,000 units.

-News source, photos and videos from Toyota Motor Corporation.
-Features, specifications and prices for Japan market models are subject to change without notice by the automaker.
+News source and photos courtesy Toyota Motor Corporation.
+Features, specifications and prices for Japan market models are subject to change without notice.
 Prices include consumption tax but do not include recycling fees.
 Prices differ in Hokkaido and Okinawa.

 Story (commentary) © 2017 CarNichiWa.com